256018/Java_OOPS_Activity/Activity1/Readme.md

 Create the displayInningsDetails()method in the Innings class display it.

-Create another class “InningsMain”and write the main method to test the above class **Sample Input:**
+Create another class “InningsMain” and write the main method to test the above class **Sample Input:**

 Enter the team name:Australia